DimaMukhin/intern.apply/doc/README.md

 We are currently using GitHub flow.
 Every feature has its own branch.
 Features are pushed to Master with a code review.
+Master should always work.
+Commits to master are only acceptable for READMEs